 Witham’s New Testament (1730)

-In 1730, as President of the English College at Douay, Dr. Robert Witham published “Annotations on the New Testament of Jesus Christ”, a controversial work that was well received among Catholics.
+In 1730, Dr. Robert Witham, President of the English College at Douay, published “Annotations on the New Testament of Jesus Christ”, a controversial work that was well received among Catholics.
 Though the title does not refer to it, the work was a new translation of the New Testament from the Latin Vulgate, with corresponding annotations.

 Witham’s aim was to elucidate the literal sense according to the ancient Fathers; to criticize and refute false interpretations advanced by the Protestants, and to demonstrate the differences between the Latin Vulgate and the Greek Text, always with the purpose of defending the integrity of the Vulgate.
 A major focus of the exposition was on the Apocalypse, and the defense of the Catholic Church against the pernicious fulminations of the Protestants linking the Apostolic Church to the Anti-Christ.

 Witham also sought to mitigate the obscurities arising out of the literal renderings of the Rheims translation, recognizing both the excesses to which the earlier translators went in maintaining a literal reproduction of the source text, and the fact of an occasional unintelligibility of the Rheims due to changes in the English language over the preceding century and a half.

 Webster New Testament (1730)